SCCapstone/Neptune/Documents/API.md

 Status can be one of the following:\
 okay: Clipboard updated\
 clipboardSharingOff: Unable to set, clipboard sharing disabled.\
-setBlocked: Server/client does not allow the other device to set the clipboard contents.
+setBlocked: Server/client does not allow the other device to set the clipboard contents.\
+failed: Generic error.